singha95/GetStockPrice/README.md

 # GetStockPrice
-A tool for Conky that retrieve stock prices from Yahoo Fiance
+A tool for Conky that retrieve stock prices from Yahoo Finance